 - Stress can also increase the risk of RSI.

 The types of task which lead to RSI don’t need to be difficult or strenuous.
 It is the fact that they are repetitive which will ultimately be the cause of the condition.
 Therefore, employers could take steps such as rotating staff responsibilities to help reduce the risk of RSI in the workplace or allow staff to take regular breaks from such repetitive tasks.
+If they don’t and you’re subsequently hurt, then you could make repetitive strain injury claims against an employer.

 Repetitive Strain Injury Regulations